sirredbeard/microsoft-opensource/README.md

 * Joins Open Innovation Network, cross-licenses 60,000 patents with open source community
 * Acquires GitHub
 * "We are all in on open source." - Satya Nadella
+* GitHub Actions is released, providing free CI/CD for open source projects
 * Windows Subsystem for Linux 2 announced powered by Linux kernel
 * PowerShell released as a snap
 * OpenSSH included in Windows
+* Shifts their mobile application strategy to Android, begins contributing to Android developer ecosystem
 * Windows Calculator released as open source
 * "Microsoft may be the world's largest open source contributor" [TechRepublic](https://www.techrepublic.com/article/microsoft-may-be-the-worlds-largest-open-source-contributor-but-developers-dont-yet-care/)